-Sample Teaching and Assessment Strategies Resources and Notes Connection Teachers may Ask students to consider how non-price factors would influence production and supply the marketplace, such as a change in the cost of production, a change the number of producers, and a change in physical environment.
+Sample Teaching and Assessment Strategies Resources and Notes Connection Connection Teachers may Ask students to consider how non-price factors would influence production and supply the marketplace, such as a change in the cost of producers, and a change in physical environment.

-Outcomes Focus for Learning Students will be expected to 18.0 explain how change in demand and change in supply influence the market 18.3 analyze scenarios and explain (using text and simple graphs) how one or more non-price factors can influencing supply Supply of a good or service can increase (or decrease) for several reasons: change in the cost of production - when a good or service becomes less expensive to produce, more is normally created for the same investment and vice versa; for example, this happens frequently when improvements in technology result in lower production costs, allowing producers to create more of the good or service for the same investment change in number of producers - new producers may be attracted to (or dissuaded from) a market with an expectation of earning (or losing) profit, thus increasing (or decreasing) the overall supply of the good or service; for example, during the 2010s the number of producers of speciality cakes increased, attracted by the potential for profit change in the physical environment - interactions with nature car result in increased (or decreased) resource availability which will impact supply; for example, the decline in the North Atlantic Cod stock (late 1980s to early 2000s) has led to a reduction in the supply of cod and a corresponding increase in price 18.4 illustrate (using text and simple graphs) how a non-price factor can influence supply Example 2 - The effect of a decrease in the supply of cod.
-Effects of a Decrease in the Supply of Cod the price of cod increases (the supply curve shifts to the left from position S1 to position S2) the demand for cod decreases
+Outcomes Focus for Learning Students will be expected to 18.0 explain how change in demand and change in supply influence the market 18.2 explain how non-price factors can influence supply Supply of a good or service can increase (or decrease) for several reasons: change in the cost of production - when a good or service becomes less expensive to produce, more is normally created for the same investment and vice versa; for example, this happens frequently when improvements in technology result in lower production costs, allowing producers to create more of the good or service for the same investment change in number of producers - new producers may be attracted to (or dissuaded from) a market with an expectation of earning (or losing) profit, thus increasing (or decreasing) the overall supply of the good or service; for example, during the 2010s the number of producers of speciality cakes increased, attracted by the potential for profit change in the physical environment - interactions with nature can result in increased (or decreased) resource availability which will impact supply; for example, the decline in the North Atlantic Cod stock (late 1980s to early 2000s) has led to a reduction in the supply of cod and a corresponding increase in price Example 2 - The effect of a decrease in the supply of cod.
+5 5 10 15 20 Quantity Demanded (in 000s tonnes) Effects of a Decrease in the Supply of Cod there is less cod to be caught (the supply curve shifts to the left from position S1 to position S2) the point of equilibrium changes; if suppliers bring 13 000 tonnes of cod to the market and sell the cod for \$13 per kg. there will be no waste (i.e., no surplus and no shortage)

-Sample Teaching and Assessment Strategies Resources and Notes Students may Choose a non-price factor influencing demand supply, and a non-price factor influencing supply.
+Sample Teaching and Assessment Strategies Resources and Notes Students may Students may Choose a non-price factor influencing demand supply, and a non-price factor influencing supply.
 Create two graphs to illustrate how each effects the equilibrium point.
 In a small group, brainstorm factors other than price that would affect a producer's ability or willingness to supply (i) less or (ii) more of a particular product or service.
 After you have generated your ideas, sort them into one of three categories: cost of production, number of producers, physical environment.
 Of these three categories, which is most likely to occur?
 Choose five different products.
 Create a cause and consequence diagram that shows how non-price factors could affect demand and supply.

-Outcomes Focus for Learning Students will be expected to 18.0 explain how change in demand and change in supply influence the market 18.5 analyze scenarios and explain the responsiveness of the market to change in As students deepen their understanding of change in demand and change in supply, they should examine examples of how a change in one area, such as demand, will have a corresponding effect on supply to further illustrate how the market place is dynamic. demand and change in supply over time Examples do not need to be more complex than the following case study on the personal computer.
-Case Study - The Personal Computer - The demand for personal computers (PCs) increased after they were introduced in the 1980s.
-In 1982 a PC cost more than \$5000.
-However, by 2017 a (much more powerful) PC would cost less than \$500.
-If an increase in demand leads to higher prices, why has the price of PCs declined over time?
-There are two factors that help to explain the decline in price: more PC producers entered the market place, thus increasing supply, and the cost of production decreased, enabling producers to manufacture more PCs for the same investment 18.6 understand and Terminology used with this outcome includes: correctly use relevant terminology change in demand change in supply consumer behaviour consumer behaviour consumer behaviour consumer behaviour Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Causality - Which non-price factors created this outcome?
+Outcomes Focus for Learning Students will be expected to 18.0 explain how change in demand and change in supply influence the market 18.3 understand and correctly use relevant terminology Terminology used with this outcome includes: change in demand cost of production change in supply non-price factor(s) consumer behaviour Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Causality - Which non-price factors created this outcome?
 Perspectives - How might producers view this change in consumer behaviour?
 Values - If the cost of production decreases, should the producer lower their prices?
 By the completion of this outcome students should understand that the interaction of demand and supply in the marketplace maximizes the use of resources.
 Sample Performance Indicator(s) Using an example explain how non-price factors influence demand, supply and equilibrium.